The beer hall in Munich is dazzling.

 Watch Authentic German Videos on FluentU

-You can click on the articles for case and gender info to help you understand why a particular article is being used in a certain context.
+You can click on the articles themselves to get case and gender info, which will help you understand why a particular article is being used in a certain context.

 Use Good Ol’ Memorization